-- School-based counseling services your scholar is encouraged to directly connect with their school counselor.
+• School-based counseling services - your scholar is encouraged to directly connect with their school counselor.
 Our team of school counselors are trained and qualified to provide education, prevention, intervention and referral services to scholars and their families.
 Each counselor works directly with scholars in various capacities to foster positive growth while also offering support to learning coaches with managing emotions, coping with crises, overcoming barriers to learning, as well as, providing relevant academic, college and career readiness, and social emotional development.
-Although our school counselors do not provide long-term mental health therapy, we do provide a comprehensive school counseling program designed to meet the equitable needs of all scholars. - Special education services if you believe your child may have a disability, you are encouraged to directly contact the Special Education Department at (855) 937-4227 to request an evaluation.
+Although our school counselors do not provide long-term mental health therapy, we do provide a comprehensive school counseling program designed to meet the equitable needs of all scholars.